RadhiFadlillah/retroarch-lemuroid-overlay/README.md

 Thanks to those issues, I come back to RetroArch.
 However, I really like the overlay that used by Lemuroid, so I decided to clone it for RetroArch.

-This overlay is designed for 20:9 screen, which apparently is the most commonly used aspect ratio for Android devices.
+This overlay is designed for 20:9 screen, which is what my phone use, and apparently is the [most popular](https://gs.statcounter.com/screen-resolution-stats/mobile/worldwide) aspect ratio right now.

 ## Available Platforms